How students are founding, funding and joining startups

 Some of today’s most celebrated tech leaders built their first ventures while in school — even if some student startups fail, the critical first-time founder experience is an invaluable education in how to build great companies.
 Perhaps the best example of this that I could find is Drew Houston at Dropbox (~$9B valuation at IPO), who previously founded an edtech startup at MIT that, in his words, provided a: “great introduction to the wild world of starting companies.”

 Student founders are everywhere, but the highest concentration of venture-backed student founders can be found at just 5 universities.
 Based on venture fund portfolio data from the last six years, Harvard, Stanford, MIT, UPenn, and UC Berkeley have produced the highest number of student-founded companies that went on to raise $1 million or more in seed capital.
 Some prospective students will even enroll in a university specifically for its reputation of churning out great entrepreneurs.
 This is not to say that great companies are not being built out of other universities, nor does it mean students can’t find resources outside a select number of schools.
-As you can see later in this essay, there are number of new ways students all around the country can tap into the startup ecosystem.
-For further reading, Pitchbook produces an excellent report each year that tracks where all entrepreneurs earned their undergraduate degrees.
+As you can see later in this essay, there are a number of new ways students all around the country can tap into the startup ecosystem.
+For further reading, PitchBook produces an excellent report each year that tracks where all entrepreneurs earned their undergraduate degrees.

 Student founders have a number of new media resources to turn to.
 New email newsletters focused on student entrepreneurship like Justine and Olivia Moore’s Accelerated and Kyle Robertson’s StartU offer new channels for young founders to reach large audiences.
 Justine and Olivia, the minds behind Accelerated, have a lot of street cred— they launched Stanford’s on-campus incubator Cardinal Ventures before landing as investors at CRV.